 Within the Production Area, there are Category B and C Environmentally Sensitive Areas (DEHP 2016c).
-This is summarised in Table 6.1.
+This is summarised in Table 6-1.

 ESA Matter Comment Category B ESA that are 'endangered' regional ecosystems There are areas of remnant and regrowth vegetation that are endangered regional ecosystem (biodiversity status) within the Production Area.
 Some of these areas are associated with riparian areas.
-Category C ESA that are 'essential habitat', 'essential regrowth habitat', or 'of concern' regional ecosystems There is essential habitat mapped in ATP795.
-There are 'of concern' regional ecosystems (biodiversity status) within the Production Area.
+Category C ESA that are 'essential habitat', or 'of concern' regional Based on the revised DESI interpretation of essential habitat, there is essential habitat mapped within the Production Area. ecosystems There are 'of concern' regional ecosystems (biodiversity status) within the Production Area.
 There is no essential regrowth habitat mapped within the Production Area.
 Some of these areas are associated with riparian areas.
 Category C ESA that are 'state forests' or 'timber reserves' There is state forest within the Production Area - Gubberamunda State Forest.
 Some of these areas are associated with riparian areas.
 There is no timber reserve mapped within the Production Area.

-Table 6.1: Environmentally Sensitive Areas within the Proc duction Area
+Table 6-1: Environmentally Sensitive Areas within the Production Area

-6.3.
-Surface Water
+6.3 Surface Water